Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Introduction

-As far as we know, Theorem \ref{th3} seems to be the first result concerning the existence of global solutions for MCH2 system in high dimensions, which considerably improves the local-in-time well-posedness results in \cite{guan2010well,yan2016modified}, and it informs us that the polynomial-type random noises $c \|u\|_{H^s}^{\delta } u$ with proper intensity $\delta>0$ have a regularization effect on the $t$-variable of solutions to the MCH2 system.
+\begin{remark} As far as we know, Theorem \ref{th3} seems to be the first result concerning the existence of global solutions for MEP2 in high dimensions from the probability point of view, which informs us that the random noises $c(1+\|\textbf{y}\|_{\mathbb{W}^{1,\infty}})^{\delta} \textbf{y}$ of nonlocal-type (since the norm $\|\textbf{y}\|_{\mathbb{W}^{1,\infty}}$ depends on the whole information of $\textbf{y}$ on $\mathbb{T}^d$) with proper intensity have a regularization effect to the solutions of MEP2. \end{remark}

-\textbf{Problem:} It will be of interest to study the existence of global solutions to the MCH2 system perturbed by polynomial type noises when the intensity belongs to the region: $0\leq\delta_1<\frac{1}{2}$ and $0\leq\delta_2<1$ (maybe with some restrictive conditions on $c_1$ and $c_2$).

-As is expected from the following two theorems, the influence of noises on the behavior of solutions to the Cauchy problem with small intensity will be more complicated.
-The next theorem provides a partial positive answer to problem.
+Whether or not the MEP2 perturbed by nonlocal-type noises admits global solutions when the intensity belongs to the region $0\leq\delta<\frac{1}{2}$ (maybe with some restrictions on $c$)?
+The next theorem provides a partial positive answer to above problem when $\delta=0$.